truenas/documentation/content/References/dRAIDprimer.md

 Because a permutation map automatically selects during pool creation, **distributed spares cannot be added after pool creation**.
 If adding spares after pool creation is a critical requirement, create the pool using a raidz layout.

+**Distributed hot spare**

+dRAID uses a different methodology from raidz to provide hot spare capacity to the data vdev.
+Distributed hot spares are allocated as blocks on each disk in the pool.
+This means that hot spares must be allocated during vdev creation, cannot be modified later, and that every disk added to the vdev is active within the storage pool.

+Disk failure results in the dRAID vdev copying the parity and data blocks onto the spare blocks in the each fixed stripe width disk.
+Because of this behavior and inability to add distributed hot spares later, it is recommended to always create a dRAID vdev with at least one or more distributed hot spares and to take additional care to replace failed drives as soon as possible.

 **Sequential resilver**